signalfx/signalfx-agent/docs/monitors/host-metadata.md

 Metadata updates occur on a sparse interval of approximately 1m, 1m, 1h, 1d and continues repeating once per day.
-Setting the `Interval` configuration for this monitor will not effect the sparse interval that metadata is collected.
+Setting the `Interval` configuration for this monitor will not affect the sparse interval on which metadata is collected.

 Monitor Type: `host-metadata`